-1. Consistent with the Sponsor's procedures for establishing all schools' enrollment projection for the following year, the Charter School shall suggest the capacity of each grade level and of the school as a whole, based upon the application, the educational program, the School's financial status, and the facility.
+- 1. Consistent with the Sponsor's procedures for establishing all schools' enrollment projection for the following year, the Charter School shall suggest the capacity of each grade level and of the school as a whole, based upon the application, the educational program, the School's financial status, and the facility.
 The School and the Sponsor shall reach agreement on the final determination of the official enrollment projection within the same time line as for all schools in the district.
-Absent further agreement by the Sponsor, the School will not be funded for more students that the agreed upon enrollment projection.
-The final K-8 determination shall not be less than the following: 414 FTE (Year One/2009-2010), 680FTE (Year Two/2010-2011), 910 FTE (Year Three/2011-2012), 910 FTE (Year Four/2012-2013), and 910 FTE (Year Five/2013-2014), unless mutually agreed upon by both parties.

-- 2. By July 1 of each year, the School shall report to the Sponsor the names and addresses of all registered students, their current school attendance zone and projected FEFP category.
-The School will also provide a completed Reassignment form for each student by July 1st of each year. - 3.
-The School will report the daily attendance of each student to the Sponsor to meet District attendance reporting requirements. - 4.
+The final K-8 determination shall not be less than the following: 424FTE (Year One/2008-2009), 588FTE (Year Two/2009-2010), 716 FTE (Year Three/2010-2011), 778FTE (Year Four/2011-2012), and 800FTE (Year Five/2012-2013), unless mutually agreed upon by both parties. - 2.
+By July 1 of each year, the School shall report to the Sponsor the names and addresses of all registered students, their current school attendance zone and projected FEFP category.
+The School will also provide a completed Reassignment form for each student by July 1st of each year. - The School will report the daily attendance of each student to the Sponsor to meet District attendance reporting requirements. - 4.
 The School agrees to report its student enrollment to the Sponsor as provided in Section 1001.62, Florida Statutes, and in accordance with the definitions in Section 1001.61, Florida Statutes, at the agreed upon intervals and using the method used by the Sponsor's district when recording and reporting cost data by program.
 The Sponsor agrees to include the School's enrollment in the Sponsor's district when recording and reporting cost data by program.
 The Sponsor agrees to include the School's enrollment in the Sponsor's district report of student enrollment. - 5.
-If the School submits data relevant to FTE or Federal funding that is later determined through the audit procedure to be inaccurate, the School shall be responsible for any reimbursement to the State, the United States Department of Education or the Sponsor for any errors or omissions in data that the School submitted.
-The Sponsor shall deduct the any such adjustments from the School's subsequent revenue disbursements.
+If the School submits data relevant to FTE or Federal funding that is later determined through the audit procedure to be inaccurate, the School shall be responsible for any reimbursement to the State, the United States Department of Education, or the Sponsor for any errors or omissions in data that the School submitted.
+The Sponsor shall deduct any such adjustments from the School's subsequent revenue disbursements.

-D. FACILITIES AND PROPERTY
+D. FACILITIES/PROPERTY